 Using Origami Risk audit tools, vendor corrective actions can be automatically sent and monitored for compliance.
 This allows your organization to determine best practices for assessments that fail to meet the standard, and to push those corrective requests back to the vendor at the moment that conditions warrant — shortening the follow-up cycle and ensuring that consistent instructions for corrective actions are issued every time.

-Applying an ERM perspective to vendor management
+Applying an enterprise risk perspective to vendor management

 In the same way that the traditional risk assessment should be examined to determine if questions can be simplified to improve accuracy, it’s also important to confirm that the data needed to power strategic decision making is actually being captured.
 The data you need may not be the data you are collecting, leaving your organization blind to the most critical warning signs.